stain/s11.no/content/2023/phd/workflow-run-crate/index.md

 ## Exemplary Use Cases {#exemplary-use-cases}

-We illustrate Workflow Run RO-Crate on two exemplary use cases, which are similar in terms of application domain – machine learning-aided tumour detection in human prostate images – but quite different in the way computations are executed and provenance is represented: in the first, the analysis is conducted by means of a CWL workflow and the outcome is represented with Provenance Run Crate; in the second, a combination of Process Run Crate and CPM RO-Crate is used to represent a sequence of computations linked to their corresponding CPM provenance information.
+We illustrate Workflow Run RO-Crate on two exemplary use cases.
+These are similar in terms of application domain, as they both relate to the application of machine learning techniques for the analysis of human prostate images for the purpose of supporting cancer tissue detection.
+However, the use cases are quite different in the way computations are executed and provenance is represented: in the first, the analysis is conducted by means of a CWL workflow and the outcome is represented with Provenance Run Crate; in the second, Process Run Crate is used in combination with a complementary model to represent a provenance chain that can extend beyond the computational analysis.

 ### Provenance Run Crate for Digital Pathology {#digital-pathology}

-We present a use case that demonstrates the effectiveness of our most detailed profile Provenance Run Crate at recording provenance data in the context of digital pathology.
+In this section, we present a use case that demonstrates the effectiveness of the Provenance Run Crate profile at capturing provenance data in the context of digital pathology.
-More specifically, we demonstrate the generation of RO-Crates to save provenance data associated with the computational annotation of magnified prostate tissue areas and cancer subregions using deep learning models \[[Del Rio 2022]\].
+More specifically, we demonstrate the generation of RO-Crates to save provenance data associated with the computational annotation of magnified prostate tissue areas and cancer subregions using deep learning models [[Del Rio 2022]].
-The image annotation process is implemented in a CWL workflow consisting of three steps, each executing inference on an image using a deep learning model: inference of a low-resolution tissue mask to select areas for further processing;
+The image annotation process is implemented in a CWL workflow consisting of three steps, each executing inference on an image using a deep learning model:

-high-resolution tissue inference on areas identified in the previous step to refine borders; high-resolution cancer identification on areas identified in the first step.
+i) inference of a low-resolution tissue mask to select areas for further processing ii) high-resolution tissue inference to refine borders iii) high-resolution cancer tissue identification

-The two tissue inference steps run the same tool, but set different values for the parameter that controls the magnification level.
+The two tissue inference steps run the same tool, but set different values for the parameter that controls the magnification level, and the second runs on a subset of the image area.
-The workflow is integrated in the
-[CRS4 Digital Pathology Platform](https://github.com/crs4/DigitalPathologyPlatform), a web-based platform to support clinical studies involving the examination and/or the annotation of digital pathology images.
+The workflow is integrated in the CRS4 Digital Pathology Platform [[digital-pathology-platform]], a web-based platform to support clinical studies involving the examination and/or the annotation of digital pathology images.

-To assess the interoperability of WRROC, we recorded the provenance of the same exemplary workflow in two different execution platforms.
+To assess the interoperability of WRROC, we recorded the provenance of the execution of the same exemplary workflow on two different WMSs.
-In the first case, the workflow was executed with the StreamFlow WMS, for which the Provenance Run Crate implementation is discussed in Section [1.3.4](#streamflow).
-In the second case, we executed the CWL workflow with cwltool and converted the resulting CWLProv RO to a Provenance Run Crate with the runcrate tool (Section [1.3.1](#runcrate)).
+In the first case, we executed the CWL workflow with cwltool and converted the resulting CWLProv RO to a Provenance Run Crate with the runcrate tool (Section [3.1](#runcrate)).
+In the second case, the workflow was executed with the StreamFlow WMS (Section [3.4](#streamflow)).

-The RO-Crates obtained in the two cases \[[Colonnelli 2023a], [Leo 2023]\] are very similar to each other, differing only in a few details: for instance, \[[Colonnelli 2023a]\] includes the StreamFlow configuration file and has separate files for the workflow and the two tools, while
-\[[Leo 2023]\] has the workflow and the tools stored in a single file (CWL’s “packed” format).
+The RO-Crates obtained in the two cases [[run-pathology Colonnelli 2023]] are very similar to each other, differing only in a few details.
+For instance, Streamflow includes its configuration file in the crate and has separate files for the workflow and the two tools, while cwltool with runcrate results in the workflow and the tools being stored in a single file (CWL's "packed" format).
-Apart from these minor differences, the description of the computation is essentially the same.
+Apart from these minor differences, the description of the computation is essentially the same, so the RO-Crates are fully interoperable.
 Four actions are represented: the workflow itself, the two executions of the tissue extraction tool and the execution of the tumour classification tool.
-Each action is linked to the corresponding workflow or tool via the *instrument* property, and reports its starting and ending time.
+Each action is linked to the corresponding workflow or tool via the [`s:instrument`](http://schema.org/instrument) property, and reports its starting and ending time.
 For each action, input and output slots are referenced by the workflow, while the corresponding values are referenced by the action itself.
-The data entities and *PropertyValue* instances corresponding to the input and output values link to the corresponding parameter slots via the *exampleOfWork* property, providing information on the values taken by the parameters.
+The data and [`s:PropertyValue`](http://schema.org/PropertyValue) entities corresponding to the input and output values link to the corresponding parameter slots via the [`s:exampleOfWork`](http://schema.org/exampleOfWork) property, providing information on the values taken by the parameters during execution.

-[Figure 6](#lst:ml_pipeline_streamflow_report) shows the output of the `runcrate report` command for the StreamFlow RO-Crate.
+Listing [\[lst:ml\_pipeline\_streamflow\_report\]](#lst:ml_pipeline_streamflow_report) shows the output of the `runcrate report` command for the StreamFlow RO-Crate.
-For each action (workflow or tool run), the tool reports the associated instrument (workflow or tool), the starting and ending time and the list of inputs and outputs, with arrows pointing from the formal parameter to the corresponding actual value taken during the execution of the action.
+For each action (workflow or tool run), runcrate reports the associated instrument (workflow or tool), the starting and ending time and the list of inputs and outputs, with pointers from the formal parameter to the corresponding actual value taken during the execution of the action.

 <figure id="lst:ml_pipeline_streamflow_report>